Introduction to Action in Illustrator

 There are also options to reset action to default state and load custom actions.

-In this article, we have not only learned how to use default actions in Adobe Illustrator but also seen how to record our custom action to suit our specific needs and speed our workflow and reduce the time for completing a sequence of tasks with actions.
+In this article, we have learned how to use default actions in Adobe Illustrator and how to record our custom action to suit our specific needs and speed our workflow and reduce the time for completing a sequence of tasks with actions.

 This is a guide to Action in Illustrator.
 Here we discuss the Steps to Create Action in Illustrator and how to use default actions in Illustrator.
 You may also have a look at the following articles to learn more –